NobutakaShimizu/SODA25_slide/slides.md

 <v-click at="+4" >

 **Properties**:
-- **rich get richer**: The popular becomes more popular.
+- **rich get richer**: A popular color is likely to become more popular.
-- Colors change rarely in the balanced state.
+- **conservative**: Balanced state keeps balanced for a while.

 </v-click>